jagadeesh155/Taxibooking-System/README.md

 | `/ride/rideId`                | GET    | Find ride by id                  |

+## Note

+-In this application i am not making some CRUD Endpoints like - update, delete Users -If you need it just do its

 ## Contact

 If you are having any issue ask me on : https://www.linkedin.com/in/aditya-zaware-310904259/